Gloria-21/yoga-project/README.md

 * **Color scheme**

     I have used colorSpace to generate my colour scheme.
-The Natural Palette was the final choice and that includes #DF7D6D, #FFF6F3, #BB8378, #EDE9D0 as main colours.
+The Natural Palette was the final choice and that includes #DF7D6D, #FFF6F3, #BB8378, #EDE9D0 as main colours that run all the way through the website giving warmth and continuity to the theme.

-* Imagery
+* **Images**

-    Video by Vlada Karpovich from Pexels
+    All the images on the webiste have been taken from [Pexels](https://www.pexels.com/)
 ## Wireframe

 The wireframes that can be found below have been created using Balsamiq suring the Scope plane part of the desing and planning porcess of this project.